Whistle and Pee! How to teach your horse to urinate with a whistle.

 Some horses are habitual about where they like to urinate.
 In the crossties, in the arena, in a particular area in the paddock.
 They also tend to be habitual about when they urinate, after exercise, for example.
 You can use this to your advantage as you teach them to urinate with a whistle.

-You can teach any horse to urinate “on command”.
+You can teach any horse to urinate “on command.”

 - This comes in quite handy, especially if you are at a show and you don’t want your ride to be compromised.
-It also helps for those horses that habitually urinate in not-so-great places!
-Some horses love to urinate in the soft footing of an arena, but some arena footing systems don’t benefit from horse urine.
+It also helps those horses that habitually urinate in not-so-great places!
+Some horses love to urinate on the soft footing of an arena, but some arena footing systems don’t benefit from horse urine.

 - You will need to associate urination with a sound, such as a whistle.
 First, you have to catch your horse in the act.
 In the stall, paddock, or where ever.
 Try and whistle the entire time your horse is urinating.